-Join the journey now!
-Sign up for my blog and get monthly updates with food, movement, and connection ideas to help you reduce stress and prevent burnout.
-My advice is practical, sustainable, and based on medical evidence, then wrap it with practical ideas to make it more doable for you!
+Sign up for my blog and get monthly updates with food, movement, and connection ideas that help you reduce stress and prevent burnout.
+My advice is practical, sustainable, and based on medical evidence!

 You work hard, and have an important mission to accomplish with your one, beautiful life.
 Don’t try to do everything alone.
-Give yourself a guide that will support and encourage you!
+Get yourself a guide who will support and encourage you!

 Deborah Rankin, RD Scientific Publications